 While Queen Charlotte Sound is beautiful, there is something to be said about the wild remoteness of its lesser known neighbour, Pelorus Sound.
 Less developed than Queen Charlotte, Pelorus Sound features swathes of untouched bush, quaint towns and unpopulated beaches and coves, and the still waters and beautiful, rugged landscape make Pelorus Sound a dream spot for yachting.

 Together with Kenepuru Sound, an arm of Pelorus, this is also where you'll find some of the best fishing spots in Marlborough (secret or otherwise) – some of the best fishing spots in New Zealand, for that matter.
 Beautiful red snapper are the prized local catch, though you’ll also find plenty of kingfish, blue cod, salmon and much more.
-If you don’t have access to a boat (rental or otherwise) don’t worry, because fishing charters come in all shapes and sizes (and lengths of time and locations).
+If you don’t have access to a boat (rental or otherwise) don’t worry, because fishing charters come in all shapes and sizes (and lengths of time and locations), or you can try your hand at kayak fishing.
 For the full experience, compare fish sizes by holding out your hands over a beer and mussels at a local pub, such as the legendary Portage Hotel.

 9 Swim with Dolphins in Marlborough